 Some threatened species are very sensitive to disturbance and exploitation.
-Information about the location of these species is considered `sensitive' and OEH will not provide it to third parties, with some limited exceptions.
+Information about the location of these species is considered ‘sensitive’ and the Department of Planning and Environment (DPE) will not provide it to third parties, with some limited exceptions.
 Precise locational information about sensitive species is exempt from freedom of information requests.

 BioNet Atlas of NSW Wildlife data

-Office of Environment and Heritage maintains the BioNet Atlas of NSW Wildlife, a database of recorded sightings of flora and fauna species in the state.
+DPE – Environment, Energy and Science maintains the BioNet Atlas of NSW Wildlife (the Atlas), a database of recorded sightings of flora and fauna species in the state.
 The Atlas contains records of plants, mammals, birds, reptiles, amphibians and some fish, fauna and invertebrates.

 Some information about species sightings is publicly available from the Atlas.
 Atlas data should only ever be viewed as an indication of which species might be present in an area, and will not provide clients with the full distributions of species.
 For environmental assessment purposes, Atlas data alone is not an adequate surrogate for thorough field surveys.

 Locational data that can be released is usually supplied under the conditions of a written data licence agreement.
-Before being granted a data licence, clients must provide OEH with details of the proposed project/work's need for Atlas data.
+Before being granted a data licence, clients must provide DPE with details of the proposed project/work need for Atlas data.
 Licensed clients typically include environmental consultants, state and local government agencies, researchers and other parties who can establish a bona fide need for Atlas information.

 Categorising sensitive data